loopbackio/loopback.io/pages/en/lb4/Introduction-to-LoopBack-Next-development.md

 ## Introduction

-This article is for developers familiar with LoopBack who are interested in learning and using LoopBack-Next.
+This article is for developers familiar with LoopBack who are interested in learning and using LoopBack 4.

 - Nodejs v4, v6, or v8
 - Using JavaScript, more precisely [ECMAScript 5](https://en.wikipedia.org/wiki/ECMAScript#5th_Edition), which means that no clear patterns of object oriented programming such as `class`, `implements` (abstract class), and `extends` (inheritance).
 Instead, used [util.inherits](https://nodejs.org/docs/latest/api/util.html#util_util_inherits_constructor_superconstructor) everywhere.
 For asynchronous programming, `async` package or `Promise` is our standard technique.
 - Not using [TypeScript](https://www.typescriptlang.org/) -- no compile-time type checks; free-fall scripting. :-)

-When I started to look around LoopBack Next code base, I quickly got confused.
+When I started to look around LoopBack 4 code base, I quickly got confused.
 A couple of examples among others:

-First, the LoopBack Next source code does not look like JavaScript.
+First, the LoopBack 4 source code does not look like JavaScript.
 For example,

 - What are the [square brackets](http://es6-features.org/#ComputedPropertyNames) around object property name?
 ```js